-HOW TO GET TO HIN WONG BAY
+WHERE IS HIN WONG BAY

 Hin Wong Bay is a short 10-minute drive from Sairee Beach with very easy to access as the main road leads all the way down to Ao Hin Wong Beach and there is a small carpark at the bottom.

-WHAT TO EXPECT AT HIN WONG BAY KOH TAO
+WHAT TO EXPECT AT HIN WONG BAY

 If you’re looking for a quiet beach away from crowds and one of the best Koh Tao snorkeling spots, head to the east side of Koh Tao Island and discover the beauty of Hin Wong Bay, where the jungle meets the sea.

 Full blog post: Hin Wong Bay Koh Tao

 WHERE TO STAY IN KOH TAO

 Koh Tao has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers, and everyone in between.